'Gender identity is real': US judge blocks Florida ban on trans minor care

 ‘Gender identity is real’: US judge blocks Florida ban on trans minor care

 Judge Robert Hinkle issued a preliminary injunction, saying three transgender children can continue receiving treatment.
-The lawsuit challenges the law Republican Gov. Ron DeSantis signed shortly before he announced a run for president.
+The lawsuit challenges the law DeSantis signed shortly before he announced a run for president.

-Transgender medical treatment for minors is increasingly under attack in many states and has been subject to restrictions or outright bans.
+Transgender medical care for minors is increasingly under attack — Florida is among 19 states that have enacted laws restricting or banning treatment.
 But it has been available in the United States for more than a decade and is endorsed by major medical associations.

 Hinkle’s ruling was narrowly focused on the three children whose parents brought the suit.
+Simone Chriss, a lawyer for Southern Legal Counsel representing the parents, said she hopes health care providers and prosecutors see the ruling as applying statewide, like when Hinkle issued an injunction in 2014 declaring the state’s same-sex marriage ban unconstitutional as it applied to a single couple.

+“The state no longer has any valid interest in enforcing something that’s unconstitutional,” Chriss said.

+“Wow!
+Jiminy Crickets!
+I have no words,” Chriss said.
+“I am always saddened by the things our state chooses to put out.”

+She said her hope is that regardless of DeSantis’ position, state attorneys won’t prosecute doctors for providing care “that is aligned with every major medical organization — not a rogue few, but all of them.”

-Attention on the new law has focused on language involving minors, and Hinkle’s ruling focuses on the use of GnRH agonists, known as puberty blockers, and cross-sex hormones.
-The lawsuit doesn’t address other language that makes it difficult to near impossible for adults to receive or continue gender-affirming care.
+Attention on the new law has focused on language involving minors, and Hinkle’s ruling focuses on the use of puberty blockers and cross-sex hormones.
+The ruling doesn’t address other language that makes it difficult to near impossible for adults to receive or continue gender-affirming care.

+Some Florida parents of transgender children have sought help leaving the state because of the law, including Kim, a Pensacola mother who didn’t want her last name used out of fear of her child becoming a political target.
+The narrow ruling doesn’t help Kim or other families who aren’t plaintiffs in the case, and she’s concerned the legal battle can stretch on for years.

+In the meantime, her family is fundraising online and job-hunting to move to states that haven’t passed laws like Florida, said Kim.

 Banning treatment for minors ignores risks patients might face, Hinkle said.